Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

 > This tutorials assumes, you are familiar with lambda expressions.
 Take a look at the [Lambda Introduction](/wiki/essential-knowledge/lambda-introduction) first, if you are not!

 As Javacord is heavily multithreaded, you have to understand the concept of [Futures](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) in general, as well as their most common implementation, the [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
-This little introduction should give you a quick overview about the basics you need to know in order to work with Futures.
+This little introduction should give you a quick overview of the basics you need to know in order to work with Futures.

 ## So, what the heck is a future?
 A future is basically a wrapper, which will contain a value in the future, but might not contain it right now.
 This is useful, if a method call requires some time and should not block the execution of your current code.
 You can easily see the difference with a primitive speed comparison: